Several board games on the market allow you to play alone and I have looked into what are the best solo board games on the market for 2023.

 - Too Many Bones, a dice builder role-playing game with its unique strategic use of over a hundred dice.
 Again, highly rated, but expensive.

 - This War of Mine.
 Experience of civilian survival in a city under siege.
-Adapted from the video game of the same name, it is inspired by the events of Siege of Sarajevo in the 90s.
+Adapted from the video game of the same name, it is inspired by the events of the Siege of Sarajevo in the 90s.
 A frustrating and depressing experience is well represented by game mechanics and presentation.

 10. Marvel Champions: The Card Game